awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-copy-trail-to-lake-eds.md

 ### KMS key policy for decrypting data in the source S3 bucket<a name="copy-trail-events-permissions-kms"></a>

-If the source S3 bucket uses a KMS key for data encryption, ensure the KMS key policy allows CloudTrail to decrypt data in the bucket\.
-If your source S3 bucket uses multiple KMS keys, you must update each key's policy to allow CloudTrail to decrypt data in the bucket\.
+If the source S3 bucket uses a KMS key for data encryption, ensure the KMS key policy provides CloudTrail with the `kms:Decrypt` and `kms:GenerateDataKey` permissions required to copy trail events from an S3 bucket with SSE\-KMS encryption enabled\.
+If your source S3 bucket uses multiple KMS keys, you must update each key's policy\.
 Updating the KMS key policy allows CloudTrail to decrypt data in the source S3 bucket, run validation checks to ensure that events conform to CloudTrail standards, and copy events into the CloudTrail Lake event data store\.

 The following example provides the KMS key policy, which allows CloudTrail to decrypt the data in the source S3 bucket\.
 Replace *roleArn*, *myBucketName*, *myAccountID*, *region*, and *eventDataStoreArn* with the appropriate values for your configuration\.
 The *myAccountID* is the AWS account ID used for CloudTrail Lake, which may not be the same as the AWS account ID for the S3 bucket\.